 At Langdon & Emison, we treat our clients as people.
 We only take on cases that we are certain we can win.
 You don’t pay until we’ve got you the highest compensation possible.

 Our reputation as expert personal injury litigation attorneys have earned our clients almost $1 billion in damages.

 A study by Nolo found that 90% of car accident victims who hired a lawyer received a settlement.
 Those who defended themselves only received a settlement 50% of the time.
 The same study found that the settlements reached with the help of lawyers had a value four times higher than that of the victims who represented themselves.

 An expert attorney can recover more damages because they understand the tricks that insurance companies play and won’t back down from a fight.

-Call a Chicago Truck Accident Lawyer Today
+Call a Chicago Truck Accident Attorney Today

 Langdon & Emison has over three decades of experience serving clients in Chicago.
 Whether you’re from Cook County, DuPage County, Will County, Kane County, Lake County, or anywhere else in downstate Illinois, you can be certain that our team will protect your rights.